 Professor Emeritus of Pathology and Distinguished Career Professor

-As principal investigator, Dr. Sirica had, since 1981, been continuously funded by the National Cancer Institute of the National Institutes of Health for more than 30 years, with his last awarded 5-year competing NIH R01 grant having extended this sustained funding to May, 2019.
-In the past, he has also received funding from the Virginia State Department of Health, a Merck Research grant, and various other private and institutional funding sources.
-He has served as a regular member of the NIH Metabolic Pathology Study Section (1991-1995) and of the American Cancer Society Scientific Advisory Committee on Carcinogenesis and Nutrition (1989-1992).
-In addition, since 1980, he has served as a reviewer (or in two instances chair) on numerous review panels and/or site visit teams for NIH, ACS, as well as other funding agencies.
+As principal investigator since 1981, Dr. Sirica stayed continuously funded by the National Cancer Institute of the National Institutes of Health for more than thirty years, with his last awarded five-year competing NIH R01 grant extending this sustained funding to May 2019.
+In the past, he received funding from the Virginia State Department of Health, a Merck Research grant, and various other private, and institutional funding sources.
+He served as a regular member of the NIH Metabolic Pathology Study Section (1991-1995), and of the American Cancer Society Scientific Advisory Committee on Carcinogenesis and Nutrition (1989-1992).
+Since 1980, he served as a reviewer, and in two instances as chair, on numerous review panels and/or site visit teams for NIH, ACS, and other funding agencies.

-Dr. Sirica is currently an emeritus or senior member of 13 professional societies, including the American Association for Cancer Research, the American Society for Investigative Pathology, where he served as Program Committee Chair from 1994-1996, the American Society for Cell Biology, the American Association for the Study of Liver Diseases, to which he was elected as a Fellow in 2014, and the American Gastroenterological Association, to which he was made a Fellow in 2009.
-His honors also include being the recipient in 2000 of a Burroughs Welcome Visiting Professorship in the Basic Biomedical Sciences at Pennsylvania State University College of Medicine, in 2002 and 2007 of VCU School of Medicine Recognition Awards for research, and in 2012 being recipient of the Dr. and Mrs. Michael A. Gerber Memorial Lectureship at Tulane University School of Medicine.
+Currently, Dr. Sirica is an emeritus or senior member of thirteen professional societies, including the American Association for Cancer Research, the American Society for Investigative Pathology, where he served as Program Committee Chair from 1994-1996, the American Society for Cell Biology, the American Association for the Study of Liver Diseases, where he was elected as a Fellow in 2014, and the American Gastroenterological Association, where he was made a Fellow in 2009.
+His honors also include: a recipient of a Burroughs Welcome Visiting Professorship in the Basic Biomedical Sciences at Pennsylvania State University College of Medicine in 2000, and in 2002 and 2007 a recipient of the VCU School of Medicine Recognition Awards for research, and in 2012 a recipient of the Dr. and Mrs. Michael A. Gerber Memorial Lectureship at Tulane University School of Medicine.

-In June 2019, he was recognized by Expertscape as an Expertscape World Expert in Cholangiocarcinoma (Top 0.1% Expert).
-He has served on six editorial boards, has organized and chaired several national scientific conferences, including two FASEB Summer Research Conferences and two American Association for the Study of Liver Diseases Single Topic Conferences, and more recently “Hepatobiliary Cancers: Pathobiology and Translational Advances", co-sponsored in part by the American Association for the Study of Liver Diseases and The Cholangiocarcinoma Foundation, and held at the Virginia Crossings Hotel and Conference Center in Glen Allen, VA on December 7-10, 2017.
+In June 2019, Dr. Sirica was recognized by Expertscape as an Expertscape World Expert in Cholangiocarcinoma (Top 0.1% Expert).
+He served on six editorial boards, organized and chaired several national scientific conferences, including two FASEB Summer Research Conferences, and two American Association for the Study of Liver Diseases Single Topic Conferences, and more recently “Hepatobiliary Cancers: Pathobiology and Translational Advances", co-sponsored in part by the American Association for the Study of Liver Diseases and The Cholangiocarcinoma Foundation, and held at the Virginia Crossings Hotel and Conference Center in Glen Allen, Virginia, December 7-10, 2017.

-In addition, he has edited and authored four books on topics including the pathobiology of neoplasia, experimental pathobiology (cellular and molecular pathogenesis), hepatocarcinogenesis, and bile and pancreatic duct pathobiology and pathophysiology, and has published his peer reviewed research in journals such as Proceedings of the National Academy of Science USA, Cancer Research, Hepatology, Gastroenterology, Nature Reviews Gastroenterology & Hepatology, Hepatology Research, Current Opinion in Gastroenterology, Hepatology Communications, and the American Journal of Pathology.
-One of his papers with Dr. Henry Pitot was made a citation classic by Citation Index in 1992, and two of his research papers were profiled on the covers of the American Journal of Pathology and Hepatology, respectively.
-Four other of his publications were also the subject of journal Editorials/Commentaries.
-It was also his most cherished achievement to have had the opportunity to serve as Major Advisor to 18 postdoctoral fellows, as well as to several graduate students, medical student trainees, undergraduates, visiting student scholars, and numerous laboratory staff members.
+In addition, Dr. Sirica edited and authored four books on topics including the pathobiology of neoplasia, experimental pathobiology (cellular and molecular pathogenesis), hepatocarcinogenesis, and bile and pancreatic duct pathobiology and pathophysiology.
+And, he published his peer reviewed research in journals such as Proceedings of the National Academy of Science USA, Cancer Research, Hepatology, Gastroenterology, Nature Reviews Gastroenterology & Hepatology, Hepatology Research, Nature Reviews Disease Primers, Current Opinion in Gastroenterology, Hepatology Communications, and the American Journal of Pathology.
+One of his papers, with Dr. Henry Pitot, was made a citation classic by Citation Index in 1992, and two of his research papers were profiled on the covers of the American Journal of Pathology and Hepatology, respectively.
+Four other publications were also the subject of journal editorials/commentaries.
+His most cherished achievement was the opportunity to serve as Major Advisor to eighteen postdoctoral fellows, as well as to several graduate students, medical student trainees, undergraduates, visiting student scholars, and numerous laboratory staff members.